 When the pandemic hit, Irma enrolled in a cooking school in Tbilisi and completed a 10-month intensive course.
 Combining her life-long passion for food, experience from guiding and technical know-how from training, she decided to set up her own small culinary tourism company in 2021.

-Assisted by her colleagues and childhood friends, Irma offers food tours and food masterclasses for independent travellers and small groups.
-Her Tbilisi classes run for 3-4 hours and include transfers by private car from Freedom Square to Georgian Flavors HQ in Avchala, around 20 minutes by road from the Old Town.
+Irma offers food tours and food masterclasses for independent travellers and small groups.
+Her Tbilisi classes run for 3-4 hours and are hosted at her cosy home kitchen in Vake district.

-Irma designs a special menu for each of her guests, usually consisting of 4-5 dishes.
+Irma designs a special three-course menu for each of her guests.
 She caters to vegetarians and vegans, and can tweak the menu to accommodate just about any special request.

 You can cook whatever you want, including the classics Khinkali, Khachapuri and eggplant with walnut – or you can leave it up to Irma to come up with something special.